-We have a few of these bulbs now working in tandem with my favourite Philips Hue Bulbs.
+We have a few of these bulbs now working in tandem with my favorite Philips Hue Bulbs.
 This means a few different apps to control some different lights.
 But like most things in life I like to try out the best of the best.
 So far I am liking the Hue brand of bulbs. mainly due to the huge range of extra accessories like smart motion detectors and mechanical dimmer switches.

 At the end of the day find an echo system that you like either LIFX or Philips Hue and stick with it.
 You can’t go wrong with either.
 It’s now a battle for your home smart lighting automation.
 Bring it on.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.